lfovia/distnet/models/about_models.md

-As we explained in the paper, we have trained the proposed network with and without pre-processing the input image.
+As we explained in the paper, we have trained the proposed network with and without pre-processing the input image using local MSCN.
 Model without pre-processing is named as model.h5 and model with pre-processing is named as model_mscn.h5